The Past, Present and Future of the Privacy Act 2020

-In this blog, long-time friend and sponsor of the Marketing Association, Engaging Partners, interview Keith Norris about recent updates to the Privacy Act.
+In this blog Engaging Partners interview Keith Norris about recent updates to the Privacy Act.

 If you’ve been around the NZ marketing industry for any length of time, Keith Norris is a name you’ll all be familiar with.
 As the former CEO of the NZ Marketing Association, Keith’s name has become synonymous with all things Privacy.
 Keith was one of the original advisors to the Privacy Commissioner when the Privacy Act was first formed in 1993 and continues to advise marketers and businesses on privacy compliance today, in his role as Regulatory Consultant to the NZMA.